intel-iot-devkit/littleb/README.md

-Little Bluetooth LE Library
+LittleB: Bluetooth Low Energy Library
 =============

-This project aims to create clean, modern and easy to use Bluetooth LE API.
+This project aims to create a clean, modern and easy to use Bluetooth Low Energy API.
 LittleB exposes the BLE GATT API for Pure C using BlueZ over SD-Bus.

 API Documentation